gschnitzler/openPSI/README.md

 #### System Update

-don't update (meaning reboot) all machines in a given group at once to not break (DB) clusters. on production, also take out the node from dns and wait for all connections to cease.
+don't update (meaning reboot) all machines in a given group at once to not break (DB) clusters. on production, also take out the node from DNS and wait for all connections to cease.

 ```
 # genesis